ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

     --manifest-name <MANIFEST_NAME> --manifest-description <MANIFEST_DESCRIPTION>
 ```

 Both methods of creating a manifest use the defaults created in `mbed dm init`.
 You can override each default using an input file or command-line arguments.
-See below for more details.

-Once you execute `mbed dm update prepare`, Mbed CLI automatically uploads to Mbed Device Management and you can then create and start an update campaign using the Mbed Cloud portal.
+Once you execute `mbed dm update prepare`, Mbed CLI automatically uploads the payload and manifest to Mbed Device Management and you can then create and start an [update campaign](https://cloud.mbed.com/docs/current/updating-firmware/update-campaigns.html) using the Mbed Cloud portal.

 ### Advanced usage